aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/4th Semester/1st Period/Network Attached Storage (NAS).md

 Network Attached Storage (NAS) are devices that provide centralized storage for multiple devices on a network.
-NAS devices are typically connected to a router, and they can be accessed by any devices on the network.
+NAS devices are typically connected to a router, and they can be accessed by any devices on the [[Networks|network]].
 They are ideal for sharing files, backing up data and storing media files.

 > [!important] Like your own server for backing up data!